 The long and short of it is that if you want to get rid of eczema for your baby or toddler, you’ve got to look beyond the lotion aisle.

 We tried every brand you can think of, Eucerin, Aveno, Cetaphil, you name it.
-They just seemed to scratch the surface of his skin issues.
+They just seemed to scratch the surface of eczema skin issues.

 Are you spending tons of cash on expensive creams and emollients?